 “Every day, you tell yourself the story of who you are and what matters to you.
 Pay attention to your words, how you talk to yourself, about yourself, and to the people you love.
 With every word, you tell the story of your life.
 Make it a good one.”

 “Pay attention to your family, friends, and people around you.
 Those relationships, and your sense of humor, are tools for building a life worth living.
 Remember to be kind.
 You get what you give.”

 “Before I go, if you don’t remember anything else I’ve said tonight, please remember this…”

-“You know, your attitude is a lot like the rudder on a ship and as long as you keep your attitude adjusted appropriately, you can get where you need to go because You’re the Boat, charting a course toward a life worth looking forward to.”
+“You know, your attitude is like the rudder on a ship.
+Keep it adjusted appropriately to get where you need to go.You’re the Boat, charting a course toward a life worth looking forward to.”

 To be clear, powerful, and resonant.